anatoli-derese/poker/readme.md

 2. **State Management**: Zustand is used for predictable state updates.
 3. **Type Safety**: TypeScript ensures type safety and improves developer experience.
 4. **RESTful API**: The backend API follows REST principles for consistency and scalability.
-5. **Testing**: Comprehensive test coverage using Jest, Playwright, and pytest.
+5. **Testing**: Comprehensive test coverage using Jest and Playwright.

 ### Folder Structure
 ```